The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 - Also purges the Cache when the WP Core is successfully updated
 - Lets you know if the plugin is activated but not yet configured
 - Only allows Admins to enable/disable caching & edit configs
+- Shows you the status of cP UAPI via disk usage info
+- Purge when any ACF config options are saved

 **Eager for even more capabilities?**